 Gameplay: Run the Beat

 In this game, music is not just some songs playing in the background; rather, it is the very core of the gameplay.
 Each of the levels has a distinct tune that is synced with the obstacles, and it helps the players time their actions through tempo and beats.

 Moreover, the game presents a vibrant world comprising of many beautiful hand-drawn levels full of obstacles, enemies and coins.
 Depending on the colour of the obstacle/enemies, one has to choose the proper action to go through unharmed.
 While on easy and normal difficulties, there are only two types of interactions (jump: blue, smash: pink), there are four (jump, smash, roll: orange, turn in smoke: grey) on hard (or above) settings.

 Run the Beat has two different gaming modes, chill and arcade.
 Both the modes are very similar with slightly different gameplay.
 Players can freely choose to play on any of them without any penalties to chapter progression.
 There are also a total of 5 different difficulty levels, namely, easy, normal, hard, very hard and mayhem.
 Users have to complete a stage on either of the two modes with any difficulty settings to move to the next one.

 All in all, Run the Beat was a fun experience for me.
 The gameplay is engaging, and the art is on par with many good arcades out there today.
-However, my favourite feature of the game remains its synced music.
+However, my favorite feature of the game remains its synced music.
 Sure the game may seem like most other arcades, but this feature indeed makes it feel fresh in the overpopulated genre.

-Run the Beat is available as a premium title on play store and AppStore for Android and iOS users respectively.
+Run the Beat is available as a premium title on the play store and AppStore for Android and iOS users respectively.